By: Shannon Beineke & Vanessa Sofia

 Works: Abs, hip flexors, thighs

 This is one rep. Start by doing a set of 50 reps.
 Don't let your legs or shoulders rest on the floor during the set.
+For a better grip, use a yoga mat to ensure proper technique.

 Works: Upper, mid and lower body